ChainX-Parliament/General-Grants-Program/grants/grant_application_template.md

 For each milestone:
 * Please be sure to include a specification of the software.
 The level of detail must be enough so that we are able to test that the software meets the specification.
 * Please include total amount of funding requested per milestone.
-Funding can be in fiat (CHF, EUR or USD) or in pcx.
+Funding can be in fiat (USDT / USDC) or in pcx.
 It can also be in a combination of fiat and pcx.
 * Please note that we require documentation (e.g. tutorials) in each milestone.
 This ensures that the code can be widely used by the community.
 * Please commit to providing a docker container for the delivery of your project.
 * Please indicate the number of Full-Time Employees working on each milestone, and include the number of days along with their cost per day.